PratikAwaik/Neural-Network/README.md

-## Implementation of a simple Neural Network. ## </br>
+## Implementation of a simple Neural Network.</br>
 Uses **backpropoagtion** alogrithm and **sigmoid** function. </br></br>
-Some of the implementational ideas are inspired from Andrew Ng's Machine Learning Course.
+Some of the implementational ideas are inspired from Andrew Ng's Machine Learning Course.</br></br>
+You can modify the minimization process by modifying the parameters in **scipy.optimize.minimize**